Leeds Cross: Reconstruction, reformation and issues

-Besides its rediscovery and reformation, not much is known for certain about the history of the Leeds Cross.
+Besides its rediscovery and reformation, little is known about the history of the Leeds Cross.
 The history of the city of Leeds during this period is poorly documented, causing difficulty in clarification of the dominant culture of the area within the time of the creation of the Leeds Cross.
 What is assumed, due to archeological evidence, is that Anglo-Saxon and Anglo Scandinavian culture mixed during this time, which can be seen in the Leeds Cross.
 In addition, the matter of assembly raises questions about the validity and whether or not the final form of the Leeds Cross is the proper and original representation of the item, especially since modern reconstruction seemingly obscured several parts of the iconography.

 A few fragments that were found were not assembled with the Leeds Cross, despite their likely association with the other fragments and instead, were placed elsewhere by Chantrell, eventually finding a home in Leeds City Museum.
 The non-assembled fragment depicts the lower half of Weland and Beaduhild.
 With the aforementioned difficulties surrounding precise records of prior reconstruction to Chantrell's, it is possible that the cross head and some of the visually brighter parts of the sculpture were stripped from other crosses of the same type within the region.
 The original object may not actually have been a cross.
 If this is the case, the cross would have been falsely created during the reconstruction.